 We recommend that you overnight on arrival into Toronto, to rest before setting off on your motorhome holiday

 After an overnight in Toronto (recommended) phone theToronto location after 8.00am this morning to schedule your pickup time for today.
-A complimentary shuttle service is available between the location and the airport or airport hotels.
+Ask the hotel reception to call you a taxi to the RV depot.
 Allow 1-2 hours at CanaDream to process your paperwork and learn about the operation of your CanaDream camper then head south west on Highway 401 to St Jacob’s Country.

 Plan to spend today exploring St Jacobs and surrounding area.
 Officially named Jakobstettel (Jacob’s Village) in 1852, St Jacobs has a strong Mennonite heritage.Take a multi-media journey at the Visitor Centre in St Jacobs to learn about Mennonite settlement in the area.